i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

     pooToSecretDelay: 150000
   }

-  // Let us define the RPC endopint to the ledger (just in case we don't want to use the default one) const dltConfig: Partial<nonRepudiationLibrary.DltConfig> = {
+  // Let us define the RPC endopint to the ledger const dltConfig: Partial<nonRepudiationLibrary.DltConfig> = {
     rpcProviderUrl: 'http://89.111.35.214:8545'
   }

   // We are going to directly provide the private key associated to the dataExchange.ledgerSignerAddress.
-You could also have pass a DltSigner instance to dltConfig.signer in order to use an externam Wallet, such as the i3-MARKET one const providerDltSigningKeyHex = '***REMOVED***'
+You could also have pass a DltSigner instance to dltConfig.signer in order to use an external Wallet, such as the i3-MARKET one const providerDltSigningKeyHex = '***REMOVED***'

+  // Create a NRP DLT Agent for the provider.
+We are going to use the Ethers.io one providerDltAgent = new nonRepudiationLibrary.EthersIoAgentOrig(dltConfig, providerDltSigningKeyHex)

   /**
    * Intialize the non-repudiation protocol as the origin.
 Internally, a one-time secret is created and the block is encrypted.
 They could be found in npProvider.block.secret and npProvide.block.jwe respectively.